Site Definitions and Configurations

 BLOG provides a site definition configuration for blogs.

-Each site definition consists of a combination of files that are placed in the %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\14\TEMPLATE\SiteTemplates subfolders of SharePoint Foundation servers during installation of SharePoint Foundation.
-The XML markup in the site definition files may include references to files in other subfolders of %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\14\TEMPLATE, including .xml, .aspx, .ascx, and .master page files, in addition to document template files (.dot, .htm, and so on), and content files (.gif, .doc, and so on).
+Each site definition consists of a combination of files that are placed in the \\Program Files\Common Files\Microsoft Shared\web server extensions\12\TEMPLATE subfolders of front-end Web servers during installation of Windows SharePoint Services.
+Site definition files include .xml, .aspx, .ascx, and .master page files, as well as document template files (.dot, .htm, and so on), and content files (.gif, .doc, and so on).

-When site pages are customized, excluding browser-based customizations such as modifications to Web Parts, the pages and their contents are stored in the content database.
-Uploaded .aspx files are also stored in the database.
-The contents of customized pages are routed through safe mode parsing, which prevents unsafe server-side code from executing, and which depends entirely on the Safe Controls list—specified in the web.config file of the SharePoint Foundation application's subfolder in C:\Inetpub\wwwroot\wss\VirtualDirectories—to determine which controls can be rendered at run time.
+When site pages are customized, excluding browser-based customizations such as modifications to Web Parts, the pages become "unghosted" and their contents are stored in the database.
+Uploaded .aspx files are considered unghosted automatically.
+The contents of unghosted pages are routed through safe mode parsing in ASP.NET, which prevents server-side code from executing, and which depends entirely on the Safe Controls list — specified in the web.config file of the Windows SharePoint Services application's subfolder in C:\Inetpub\wwwroot\wss\VirtualDirectories — to determine which controls can be rendered at run time.

-Define the navigation areas, specify the list definitions available in the UI, specify document templates and their files, define the base types for lists, and define configurations and modules for site definitions.
+Defines the navigation areas, specifies the list definitions available on the Create page, specifies document templates and their files, defines the base types for lists, and defines configurations and modules for site definitions.

-Each of these XML files uses Collaborative Application Markup Language (CAML) to define various aspects of a site.
+Each of these XML files uses Collaborative Application Markup Language (CAML) as the conveyor for defining various aspects of a site, but three of them stand out in relation to customizing site definitions: WebTemp.xml, Onet.xml, and Schema.xml.

-The built-in WebTemp.xml file, and any supplemental WebTemp*.xml files that may have been deployed, specify which site definition configurations are available for creating sites.
+WebTemp.xml specifies which site definition configurations are available for creating sites.
 If you are creating a custom site definition, do not edit the original WebTemp.xml file.
-Instead, create a custom WebTemp*.xml file as described in How to: Create a Custom Site Definition and Configuration.
-SharePoint Foundation merges the contents of all WebTemp*.xml files when showing available site definition configurations in the UI.
-This simplifies installing and uninstalling site definitions, because their contents do not have to be merged into one WebTemp.xml file.
+Instead, create a custom WebTemp*.XML file as described in How to: Create a Custom Site Definition and Configuration.
+Windows SharePoint Services merges the contents of all files that match WebTemp*.XML when showing available site definition configurations on the New SharePoint Site page.
+This simplifies installing and uninstalling site definitions, because their contents do not need to be merged into one WebTemp.xml file.